Police seize assets in Italy fashion group tax probe

 Marzotto sold Valentino Fashion Group - then including both the Valentino label and Hugo Boss - to private finance group Permira in 2007.

-The Italian government has set fighting chronic tax evasion as one of its priorities as it seeks to get to grips with the country's towering debt crisis and find resources to fund growth.
+The Italian government has set fighting chronic tax evasion as one of its priorities as it seeks to come to grips with the country's towering debt crisis and find resources to fund growth.

-Lawyers representing the Marzotto Group said on Monday the decision taken by Milan prosecutors ordering the seizure was "totally groundless".
+Lawyers representing the Marzotto family said the decision taken by Milan prosecutors ordering the seizure was "totally groundless".

 The lawyers said bank documents showed capital gains from the operation had been declared and taxed.